High-speed rail in the United Kingdom: High Speed 1 (HS1)

 High Speed 1 (HS1) (formally the Channel Tunnel Rail Link (CTRL)) was the first new mainline railway to be built in the UK for a century and was constructed by London and Continental Railways.
 After a lengthy process of route selection and public enquiries in the second half of the 1990s, work got under way on Section 1 from the Channel Tunnel to west of the Medway in 1998 and the line opened in 2003.
 Section 2, continuing the line to London St Pancras, started soon after Section 1 and was opened to the public on 14 November 2007.

 The HS1 line was finished on time and under budget.
 The reduction in journey times and increase in reliability achieved through the opening of Section 1 enabled Eurostar to capture 71% of the total London–Paris market and over 80% of the leisure market and Section 2 has increased these figures further.
 Additionally, the connections provided to the WCML, MML and ECML by Section 2 may see growth of hitherto marginal markets, by finally allowing Regional Eurostars to operate, at least on the electrified ECML and WCML.

-Market share statistics of Eurostar on London–Paris (punctuality between brackets):